FAQs

 In July 2021, GRID announced its plans to sunset its public data and officially pass the torch to ROR.
 GRID published its final public release in September 2021 and removed its public IDs in July 2022.
 ROR and GRID officially diverged when ROR published its first independent release in March 2022.

-What is the relationship between ROR and the Crossref Funder Registry?
+What is the relationship between ROR and the Crossref Open Funder Registry?

 Is ROR supported in ORCID?